mspamelalea/Surfs_Up/README.md

 ## Background and Results
 W. Avy and another investor are interesed in financially supporting the opening of a surf and ice cream shop on the island of Oahu.
-They have as for information concerning weather data and stations from around the Hawaiian islands.
+They have asked for information concerning weather data and stations from around the Hawaiian islands.

 ### Purpose